roman-milk/roman-milk.github.io/blackmailed.md

  Suddenly jealous of any girl who may replace me I begged like someone whose life depended on keeping their Master happy.
 "Oh please fuck me with your big cock.
 I want to feel what it feels to be fucked by a real man, a real cock.
 Use me as your slave, your white whore, fuck me like the dirty fuck toy I am.
 Pound my cunt with your big black coooooooock," I screamed, as he slammed his cock fully into me.

  The pleasure was amazing even as a dull pain hit me as he filled me way deeper than Ethan or any of my toys ever had.
 He lingered deep in me, his hands on my waist, his body pressed firmly against mine.
-Report_Story #5